 Willingness to Engage Studies actually show that sexual satisfaction increases with age.

-It’s an important exercise when sexual desire may be harder to come by, and it’s in the Reignite Desire Masterclass .
+Willingness to engage is an important exercise when sexual desire may be harder to come by and you want to sexually reconnect with yourself and your partner.

 As for your wife’s permission to get your needs met outside of the house – was it genuine?
 Did it come from a place of confidence and trust, or guilt and shame?
 This needs to be very clear before you discuss any next steps.